econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 In practice this means that even if a parameter evaluates to `true`, the expected behavior might not occur: for example if `ProvisionStack` is `false`, then even if `ProvisionVpc` is `true` there still won't be any virtual private network resources because `ProvisionVpc` depends on `ProvisionStack`.

 To minimize such situations the template also contains a [rules] section for build time parameter assertion, but pending the resolution of [`cfn-lint` issue #3630] the associated conditions should be considered the source of truth for static analysis-based determination of stack outcomes.
+Note that if an assertion fails, the update will silently halt before mutating any resources.

 ## Connect to services through bastion host